September 13-19, 2021: Please enter through our gates and enjoy Barkerville’s grounds and static exhibits free of charge.

-Absorb an in-depth understanding of the gold rush history, Barkerville, and the colourful characters of years past by attending one of our entertaining town tours.
-Daily tours are hosted by Barkerville’s historical interpreters.
-Tours begin at the Visitors’ Reception Centre and last approximately 60 minutes.
+Absorb an in-depth understanding of the gold rush history, Barkerville, and the colourful characters of years past by attending one of our enlightening and entertaining town tours, hosted by Barkerville’s historical interpreters.
+The tour is highly recommended for first-time visitors.
+Tours begin at in front of the Pavilion building and last approximately 70 minutes.

 Williams Creek Schoolhouse

 Experience school like it was when Barkerville was thriving.
 All are welcome to attend this authentic classroom session.
 Line up at the schoolhouse doors when you hear the school teacher ringing the bell.
 Don’t be late, and kindly remove your hats before entering.

 Come on in and visit with Miss Wendel and others while they bake and cook on an authentic wood stove.
 Arrive at just the right time and you may get to have a taste.
 See household chores get done the way your ancestors used to do them.
 You might even have a chance to lend a hand.

 “The Posthumous Papers of the Pickwick Club” is the first novel published by the famous Charles Dickens.
 Pickwick Clubs celebrating his work formed around the world as his popularity grew.
 The Barkerville Pickwick Club published several articles in the Cariboo Sentinel pertaining to topics from their meetings.
 We give new life to these gatherings 150 years later.

 St. Saviour’s Anglican Church is one of Barkerville’s most recognizable buildings, and is still made up of all original woodwork.
 Services take place on most days at St. Saviour’s, and are performed by a student of the Anglican Church, playing the role of Reverend Reynard.
 Enjoy a moment of prayer like the miners used to do.
 Please come by for a service.

 Gold rushes inspire a wealth of music and poetry.
 Join our townspeople as they offer up a collection of gold rush music that spans the ages.